-Description: Flying fish are ray-finned fish with highly modified pectoral fins.
+Flying fish are ray-finned fish with highly modified pectoral fins.
 Despite their name, flying fish aren’t capable of powered flight.
-Instead, they propel themselves out of the water at speeds in excess of 35 miles per hour.
-Once in the air, their rigid “wings” allow them to glide for up to 200 meters.
-The wing-like pectoral fins are primarily for gliding—they hold the fins flat at their sides when swimming.
+Instead they propel themselves out of the water at speeds of more than 35 miles (56 kilometers) an hour.
+Once in the air, their rigid “wings” allow them to glide for up to 650 feet (200 meters).
+The winglike pectoral fins are primarily for gliding—the fish hold the fins flat at their sides when swimming.
 Their streamlined bodies reduce drag when the fish are “flying.”
-If their beautiful wings aren’t enough to identify them by, another characteristic of flying fish is an unevenly forked tail.
-The top lobe of their tail is shorter than the bottom.

 Smithsonian Tropical Research Institute